Why Rules and Training Aren't Enough — The Governance Challenge

 Village does not rely on telling the AI to behave.
 It builds governance into the architecture — structures that operate independently of the AI and cannot be overridden by it.

-The boundary enforcer blocks the AI from making values decisions.
-When a question involves privacy trade-offs, ethical judgments, or cultural context, the system halts and routes the question to a human — your moderator, your chairperson, your committee.
+The boundary enforcer blocks the AI from making values decisions — and from taking consequential actions on its own.
+When a question involves privacy trade-offs, ethical judgments, or cultural context, or when a task would cross into acting in your community's name, the system halts and routes it to a human — your moderator, your chairperson, your committee.
 The AI cannot override this boundary, because the boundary operates outside the AI's control.
+This is the structural answer to the "fewer chances to intervene" problem: the chance to intervene is built in, not left to chance.

 The instruction persistence system stores your community's explicit instructions in a separate system that the AI cannot modify.
 When the AI generates a response, it is checked against these stored instructions.
 If the response contradicts an instruction, the instruction takes precedence — by default, regardless of what the AI's training patterns suggest.

-The cross-reference validator checks the AI's proposed actions against your community's actual records.
-It does not ask the AI whether its response is correct — that would be asking the system to verify itself.
+The cross-reference validator checks the AI's proposed responses and actions against your community's actual records.
+It does not ask the AI whether its response is correct — that would be asking the system to verify itself, and as Article 1 explained, an AI's account of its own reasoning cannot be trusted to reflect what actually drove the answer.
+So the validator ignores the AI's self-report entirely.
 It uses mathematical measurement, operating in a fundamentally different way from the AI, to determine whether the response is grounded in your community's real content.
+It checks the work, not the explanation.

 The context pressure monitor watches for degraded operating conditions — situations where the AI is under strain, processing complex requests, or encountering novel questions.
 When it detects these conditions, it increases the intensity of verification.
 The harder the question, the more scrutiny the response receives.